 Issues with technology

 The content listed below is non-accessible for the following reasons:

 - Some link text is being used for multiple different destinations.
 This will affect assistive-technologies such as screen readers.
 This doesn’t meet WCAG 2.1 2.4.4.

-- We plan to differentiate link text by September 2020.
-When we publish new content we’ll make sure our use of links meets accessibility standards.
+- When we publish new content we’ll make sure our use of links meets accessibility standards.

 - Some HTML is used to format content such as table layouts and YouTube videos.
 This will affect assistive-technologies such as screen readers.
 This doesn’t meet WCAG 2.1 1.3.1.

-- We plan to remove tables and make YouTube iframe styling user friendly, or create a screen reader friendly variant of tables by September 2020.
+- We plan to remove tables and make YouTube iframe styling user friendly, or create a screen reader friendly variant of tables.

 - When we publish new content we’ll make sure our HTML styling meets accessibility standards.